dylburger/dev-to-posts/publish-dev-to-articles-from-github.md

 tags: pipedream, github, meta, git
 ---

 I wrote this article with [VS Code](https://code.visualstudio.com/), on my Mac, and published it by running `git push`.
-All my DEV posts are tracked in Git, and I can manage them from my local machine.
+All my DEV posts are tracked by Git, and I can manage them from my local machine.

 Below, I'll tell you why I set this up, and show you how easy it is to configure for your own posts.